-Partial power-down mode is intended for use in applications in which slower throughput rates are required.
-Either the ADC is powered down between each conversion or a series of conversions can be performed at a high throughput rate and the ADC is then powered down between these bursts of several conversions.
-It is recommended that the AD7356 not remain in partial power-down mode for longer than 100 μ s.
-When the AD7356 is in partial power-down, all analog circuitry is powered down except for the on-chip reference and reference buffers.
+This mode is intended for use in applications where slower throughput rates are required.
+Either the ADC is powered down between each conversion, or a series of conversions may be performed at a high throughput rate and the ADC is then powered down for a relatively long duration between these bursts of several conversions.
+When the AD7357 is in partial power-down, all analog circuitry is powered down except for the on-chip reference and reference buffers.

-To enter partial power-down mode, the conversion process must be interrupted by bringing \overline{CS} high any time after the second falling edge of SCLK and before the 10th falling edge of SCLK, as shown in Figure 25.
-When \overline{CS} has been brought high in this window of SCLKs, the part enters partial power-down, the conversion that was initiated by the falling edge of \overline{CS} is terminated, and SDATA_A and SDATA_B go back into three-state.
+To enter partial power-down mode, the conversion process must be interrupted by bringing \overline{CS} high anywhere after the second falling edge of SCLK and before the 10^{th} falling edge of SCLK, as shown in Figure 25.
+Once \overline{CS} has been brought high in this window of SCLKs, the part enters partial power-down mode, the conversion that was initiated by the falling edge of \overline{CS} is terminated, and SDATAA and SDATAB go back into three-state.
 If \overline{CS} is brought high before the second SCLK falling edge, the part remains in normal mode and does not power down.
 This avoids accidental power-down due to glitches on the \overline{CS} line.